 Who may benefit from using Globalese?

 Organizations that wish to translate large volumes of texts in a short turnaround time, seeking data security, speed, accuracy and reliability – that is, Language Service Providers and Content Owners.

-What are the advantages of Globalese compared to other NMT solutions?
+What are the advantages of Globalese compared to other MT solutions?

 Globalese can be fully integrated in the translation workflow, while your translation project managers and post-editors can work in their well-known CAT environment.

-What types of documents should I use MT for?
+What types of text should I use MT for?

 Use MT in domains where the source text can be taken literally.
 That includes almost anything except marketing: manuals, software UI, technical documentation, travel websites, patents, you name it.
 Just don’t expect MT to translate War and Peace in style, or come up with an innovative translation of the next great catchphrase your client has just come up with.
 MT is not a literary translator or a copywriting tool.